 The truth of the matter is that a lot of tourists in one go can be taxing.
 But during the shoulder season months of April, May, September and October, the locals feel comfortable to come out of their shells and enjoy the cities (without the bustling tourists).
 You could have your fortune read in the famous coffee dregs in Turkish, learn to cook traditional foods at home with local cooks, as well as other fun stuff like weaving, pottery and more.

-In short, shoulder season will give you the opportunity to have a truly Turkish experience!
+In short, with the pleasant weather and fewer crowds, travelling to Turkey during the shoulder season will give you the opportunity to have a truly Turkish experience!